-Mercy Medical Center's Department of Radiology and Imaging provides the highest level of care and service in the area of diagnostic imaging, therapeutic, and consultative services to doctors, inpatients and outpatients.
+Mercy Hospital's Department of Radiology and Imaging provides the highest level of care and service in the area of diagnostic imaging, therapeutic, and consultative services to doctors, inpatients and outpatients.
 It offers state-of-the-art facilities and equipment for the diagnosis and treatment of cancer and other serious and chronic illnesses.

-Additionally, Mercy is currently the only hospital on Long Island to offer VolparaDensity™ and the only in NY to offer LumaGem® Molecular Breast Imaging — a supplementary screening modality for women with dense breast, significantly increasing early detection in women (MBI finds 400% more invasive cancers than a digital mammo alone.)
+Additionally, Mercy is currently the only hospital on Long Island to offer LumaGem® Molecular Breast Imaging — a supplementary screening modality for women with dense breast, significantly increasing early detection in women.
 Unlike prior nuclear breast imaging technologies, LumaGem®’s newly configured detectors assist in the discovery of small breast cancers with minimal radiation exposure.

 The Department of Radiology and Imaging currently offers the following services:

 - BONE DENSITOMETRY

 - INTERVENTIONAL ANGIOGRAPHY

 Mercy Hospital is able to support breast health services for the uninsured on Long Island thanks to a grant from Pink Aid.
 The grant supports complimentary breast cancer screenings, breast biopsies, secondary screenings like the MBI — an advanced screening for individuals with dense breasts — and more.